 Can an Oil Change Cause White Smoke Out of the Exhaust?

 Yes, an oil change can be the main reason your exhaust is blowing white smoke.
 A car will emit white fumes after an oil change because the oil is getting burned off improperly.
 Usually, this occurs after an oil change, but there are some other issues that will make your vehicle expel white smoke.
+If you notice white smoke after an oil change, it’s essential to investigate the issue further to determine the exact cause.

 Why White Smoke Is a Problem

 The emissions from your vehicle can tell you a lot about how it is functioning.
-Since the smoke blown from the exhaust is composed of the byproducts from combustion in the engine, there may be some color to fumes.
+Since the smoke blown from the exhaust is composed of the byproducts from combustion in the engine, there may be some color to the fumes.
 However, most of the time, the fumes should be barely visible or slightly gray, such as when you just cold-started your car in the winter.

 White, blue, and black smoke is not normal.
 It’s a problem, one that points to your vehicle burning through excessive amounts of oil.
 This, in and of itself, is distressing.
 When your engine burns through oil, it loses the much-needed lubrication required to keep the engine components safe from friction and heat.
 But that isn’t the only thing you need to worry about.